pupphelper/comfy-lora-loader-with-triggerdb/README.md

 2. Select a LoRa from the dropdown - triggers auto-load if fields are empty
 3. Use "All Triggers" for comprehensive trigger words, "Active Triggers" for current selection
 4. Click "📥 Load Triggers" to load saved data or "💾 Save Triggers" to save current data
+5. Click "🔍 Load Metadata" to attempt to extract trigger words directly from the LoRa file's metadata
-5. Connect outputs to your workflow
+6. Connect outputs to your workflow

 ## Node Details